 Looking at several passages within the Bible, we now get an understanding of the meaning.
 The focus is on the references where the phrase “divers colours” is used.

-Earlier we saw the usage of the phrase in reference to the virgin daughters of kings, and in the following example it becomes evident that the phrase refers to women in this case.
+Earlier, we saw the phrase’s usage in reference to the virgin daughters of kings, and in the following example, it becomes evident that the phrase refers to women in this case.

 3. For to know thee is perfect righteousness: yea, to know thy power is the root of immortality.